petsy/gcdt/README.md

 For pull requests, please stick to the following guidelines:

 * Add tests for any new features and bug fixes.
 Ideally, each PR should increase the test coverage.
 * Follow the existing code style (e.g., indents).
-A PEP8 code linting target is included in the Makefile.
+UseA PEP8 code linting.
 * Put a reasonable amount of comments into the code.
 * Separate unrelated changes into multiple pull requests.